hotosm/oeg-reporter/README.md

 # OEG Reporter

-The OEG Reporter reports data from Tasking Manager (TM) to OpenStreetMap (OSM) following the standards defined by [Organized Editing Guidelines](https://wiki.osmfoundation.org/wiki/Organised_Editing_Guidelines) (OEG).
-It outputs the information required by the OEG to git repository and the OSM wiki.
+The OEG Reporter reports data from Tasking Manager (TM) to OpenStreetMap (OSM) following the suggestions defined by [Organized Editing Guidelines](https://wiki.osmfoundation.org/wiki/Organised_Editing_Guidelines) (OEG).
+It outputs the information required by the OEG to git repository and the OSM wiki, it shall make it easy to report the projects in a Tasking Manager back to the OpenStreetMap community.
 Below is a very simple representation of how this is implemented

 [<img src="./docs/imgs/communication_diagram.png" />](./docs/imgs/communication_diagram.png)